one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

  - Install your new WiFi card if you haven't already
     - I had an odd issue of the Chromebook not booting after initially installing the new WiFi card.
 If this happens, disconnect the battery and WiFi card and try again.
  - Boot to your installer and install MacOS
- - Boot into MacOS using your installer flash drive and copy the EFI folder from you installer flashdrive to the EFI partition of your internal SSD
+ - Boot into MacOS using your installer flash drive and copy the EFI folder from you installer flashdrive to the EFI partition of your internal SSD - you can mount the EFI partition with [MountEFI](https://github.com/corpnewt/MountEFI)
-    - Use [MountEFI](https://github.com/corpnewt/MountEFI) to mount the EFI partition
+    - More info can be found [here](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/oc2hdd.html#moving-opencore-from-usb-to-macos-drive)
  - Follow the [post install](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310#post-install) steps below

-If you want a full guide, use this one: https://dortania.github.io/vanilla-laptop-guide/ - most of the files in this repo were created using this guide so you won't need to generate them yourself.
+If you want a full guide, I suggest this one: https://dortania.github.io/vanilla-laptop-guide/ - most of the files in this repo were created using this guide so you won't need to generate them yourself.
 Simply pull them from here as you go through the guide.
 #
 ## Required Files